meritlabs/lightwallet-stack/packages/bitcore-node/README.md

 bitcore-node start
 ```

-Note: For your convenience, we distribute bitcoind binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Bitcoin Core with additional indexing](https://github.com/bitpay/bitcoin/tree/0.12.1-bitcore).
+Note: For your convenience, we distribute meritd binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
+For more detailed installation instructions, or if you want to compile the project yourself, check out [meritd building documetation](https://github.com/meritlabs/merit/tree/master/doc).

 ## Prerequisites